kubernetes-csi/external-provisioner/README.md

 CSIStorageCapacity objects, so in theory a malfunctioning or malicious driver deployment could also publish incorrect information about some other driver.

+The deployment with [distributed provisioning](#distributed-provisioning) is almost the same as above, with some minor changes:
+- Add `--capacity-controller-deployment-mode=local` to the command line flags.
+- Use `--capacity-ownerref-level=0` and the `POD_NAMESPACE/POD_NAME`
+  variables to make the pod that contains the external-provisioner the owner of CSIStorageCapacity objects for the node.

 ### CSI error and timeout handling
 The external-provisioner invokes all gRPC calls to CSI driver with timeout provided by `--timeout` command line argument (15 seconds by default).